Kneesal/nisals-portfolio-website/README.md

 ### Deployment

-The project is deployed on render
+The project is deployed on render.
 The public domain is [https://nisals-portfolio.onrender.com](https://nisals-portfolio.onrender.com)

 ### `npm run build` fails to minify